rishikanthc/skyfall-vim/Readme.md

 If you are using Termite copy the contents of the file `terminal-colors/termite` into your termite config file.
 For `.Xresources` copy the contents of `terminal-colors/Xresources` into your corresponding file.
 For all other terminals(Kitty, Konsole etc) copy the colors into your terminal config.
-I'll try to work on adding support for other terminals.
+If you're using iterm2 then use the attached `skyfall.itermcolors`.

 Install the terminal using your package manager `<Package manager> 'rishikanthc/skyfall'` and set your colorscheme.
 The airline theme is set automatically.